facebook/flow/website/_posts/2016-10-04-Property-Variance.md

 ### What is Variance?

-Defining the subtype relationship between types is a core resposibility of Flow as a type system.
+Defining the subtype relationship between types is a core responsibility of Flow as a type system.
 These relationships are determined either directly for simple types or, for complex types, defined in terms of their parts.